wiremock/api-template-library/quotes.rest/index.md

 ---
 slug: "quotes-rest"
-name: "They Said So Quotes API"
+title: "They Said So Quotes API"
 provider: "quotes.rest"
 description: " They Said So Quotes API offers a complete feature rich REST API access\
   \ to its quotes platform.
 This is the documentation for the world famous [quotes\